Universal geometrical link invariants: Knot case: Recovering the level non-weighted invariants

 We start by recalling that in the case of knots we have the following two invariants: \begin{itemize} \item the Weighted universal Jones invariant $\IJJw\in \LLhJ$ and \item the Non-weighted universal Jones invariant $\IJJk\in \LLhJk$ (\cite{CrI}) \end{itemize} that are the projective limits of the knot invariants: \begin{itemize} \item the $\cN^{th}$ Weighted unified Jones invariant $\PAAJw\in \LLNJ$ and \item the $\cN^{th}$ Non-weighted unified Jones invariant $\PAAJk\in \LLNJk.$ \end{itemize}

+The $\cN^{th}$ Non-weighted unified Jones invariant $\PAAJk\in \LLNJk$ comes from the intersection $\PJk$ (which we presented in Theorem \ref{omJo}) for the case of knots, seen in the quotient ring $\LLNJk$.

-We recall that for a fixed level $\cN$, we have two state sum of intersections: defined via the {\bf configuration space of $(n-1)(\cN-1)+2$} points in the disc, given by the set of Lagrangian intersections The construction of the universal invariants involve two sequence of nested ideals, which then are used in order to define our limit rings. \begin{notation} For this part, since we are interested in the case knot invariants, we set $y=1$ and we consider the rings By doing this, our intersection forms $\PA$ and $\PAAJ$ recover the normalised versions of the $\cN^{th}$ coloured Jones polynomials.
-Then, we will use the notation $J_{\cN}$ for the ${\cN}^{th}$ normalised coloured Jones polynomial.
+So, our set-up for a fixed level $\cN$ uses the two state sum of intersections: defined via the {configuration space of $(n-1)(\cN-1)+2$} points in the disc, that are given by the set of Lagrangian intersections Then, the construction of the universal knot invariants involve two sequence of nested ideals, which are used in order to define the two limit rings. \begin{notation}[Variables in the knot case] For this part, since we are interested in the case of knot invariants, we have $l=1$ and let us set $y=1$ and consider the rings By doing this, our intersection forms $\PA$ and $\PAAJ$ recover the normalised versions of the $\cN^{th}$ coloured Jones polynomials (see \cite[Section 2.3]{CrI} for the discussion concerning the knot case).
+Then, we will use the notation $J_{\cN}$ for the ${\cN}^{th}$ normalised coloured Jones polynomial of a knot.
 In the above sections for the general link case, we used $J_{\bar{\cN}}$ for the un-normalised version of this invariant.
-Further, by setting $u=x$ we can look at the intersections \end{notation}